-In October 2018, the Company entered into a purchase agreement to acquire the ownership interests of KPG of Anna LLC and KPG of Harrisburg LLC, the Company's two cannabis-licensed clients that operate Company-built and owned medical marijuana dispensaries in the state of Illinois (both entities collectively, the "KPGs"), from the current ownership group of the KPGs.
-As part of this transaction, the Company will also acquire this ownership group's interests in Mari Holdings IL LLC, the Company's subsidiary which owns the real estate in which the KPGs' dispensaries are located.
-The Company is currently awaiting approval for this transaction from the state, which is expected to be received in the near future.
-Additionally, the state is in the process of legalizing adult-use cannabis and will permit the Company to expand into two additional locations when such legalization occurs.
+In October 2019, the Illinois Department of Financial & Professional Regulation approved our acquisition of the ownership interests of KPG of Anna LLC and KPG of Harrisburg LLC, the Company's two cannabis-licensed clients that operate Company-built and owned medical marijuana dispensaries in the state of Illinois (both entities collectively, the "KPGs").
+As part of this transaction, we also acquired the selling parties' interests in Mari Holdings IL LLC, our subsidiary which owns the real estate in which the KPGs' dispensaries are located.
+Effective October 1, 2019, 100% of the operations of these entities will be consolidated into our financial statements.
+Additionally, the state is in the process of legalizing adult-use cannabis which we believe will permit us to expand into two additional locations when such legalization occurs.